Car accidents are a common yet terrifying occurrence.

-However, even if your teen driver is lucky enough to escape their collision unharmed, dealing with the fallout can be confusing and even intimidating.
+Unfortunately, when it comes to teen drivers, they have more car accidents than adults, on average.
+Even if your teen driver is lucky enough to escape their collision unharmed, dealing with the fallout can be confusing and even intimidating.

-The Immediate Aftermath
+The Immediate Aftermath of an Accident

-Reporting the wreck
+Reporting a wreck in Louisiana

-Under Louisiana law, drivers must forward a written report of any accident that causes injury, death or property damage over $100 to the Louisiana Department of Public Safety and Corrections within 24 hours.
+Under Louisiana law, drivers must forward a written report of an accident that causes injury, death, or property damage over $100 to the Louisiana Department of Public Safety and Corrections within 24 hours.